By Porter Anderson, Editor-in-Chief | @Porter_Anderson

 A fruitful collaboration with our foreign mission is very helpful, and we’ve found that visiting programs that bring experts to come to Norway to meet with our professionals and experience our literary life is really worthwhile.

 In preparation for Guest of Honor Norway at Frankfurter Buchmessse–and to plan some of its more-than 70 events into your schedule for Frankfurt–you can find a complete schedule for the pavilion’s programming here, and it’s downloadable as a PDF.
-There’s a calendar of those events in German here and in English here.

 The opening event at Messe Frankfurt’s Forum, is to feature Trine Skel Grande, the Norwegian minister of culture and equality, as well as Herbjørg Wassmo and Thorvald Steen.
 A highlight of the week will feature Norwegian international bestseller Jo Nesbø onstage at Messe Frankfurt’s Congress Center at 8 p.m. on October 17 (the Thursday of Frankfurt week).
 More about that event, produced in cooperation with his German publisher, Ullstein, is here.